journey-js/journey/README.md

     // event.from                 : the route we are leaving
     // event.to                   : the route we are entering
-    // event.options              : the same options that was passed to the leave handler
+    // event.options              : the same options that was passed to the leave handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("left", function(event) {
 // event.from                   : the route we are leaving
     // event.to                   : the route we are entering
-    // event.options              : the same options that was passed to the leave handler
+    // event.options              : the same options that was passed to the leave handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("update", function(event) {
     // event.route                : the route being updated
-    // event.options              : the same options that was passed to the update handler
+    // event.options              : the same options that was passed to the update handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("updated", function(event) {
     // event.route                : the route being updated
-    // event.options              : the same options that was passed to the update handler
+    // event.options              : the same options that was passed to the update handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("beforeleave", function(event) {
     // event.from                 : the route we are leaving
     // event.to                   : the route we are entering
-    // event.options              : the same options that was passed to the beforeleave handler
+    // event.options              : the same options that was passed to the beforeleave handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("beforeleaveComplete", function(event) {
     // event.from                 : the route we are leaving
     // event.to                   : the route we are entering
-    // event.options              : the same options that was passed to the beforeleave handler
+    // event.options              : the same options that was passed to the beforeleave handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("beforeenter", function(event) {
     // event.from                 : the route we are leaving
     // event.to                   : the route we are entering
-    // event.options              : the same options that was passed to the beforeenter handler
+    // event.options              : the same options that was passed to the beforeenter handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("beforeenterComplete", function(event) {
     // event.from                 : the route we are leaving
     // event.to                   : the route we are entering
-    // event.options              : the same options that was passed to the beforeenter handler
+    // event.options              : the same options that was passed to the beforeenter handler });
-    // event.options.hasHandler   : true if the event has an associated handler implemented in the route
-    // event.options.startOptions : the options that was passed to journey.start(options);
-});

 journey.on("transitionAborted", function(event) {